General IT Security Standards

 The scope of this Recommendation | International Standard is: the definition of guidelines for specifying the abstract syntax of generic and specific Security Information Objects (SIOs) for Access Control; the specification of generic SIOs for Access Control; the specification of specific SIOs for Access Control.
 The scope of this Recommendation | International Standard covers only the statics of SIOs through syntactic definitions in terms of ASN.1 descriptions and additional semantic explanations.
 It does not cover the dynamics of SIOs, for example rules relating to their creation and deletion.
 The dynamics of SIOs are a local implementation issue.

-ISO/IEC 24759:2017 specifies the methods to be used by testing laboratories to test whether the cryptographic module conforms to the requirements specified in ISO/IEC 19790:2012.
+This document specifies the methods to be used by testing laboratories to test whether the cryptographic module conforms to the requirements specified in ISO/IEC 19790 : 2025 .
 The methods are developed to provide a high degree of objectivity during the testing process and to ensure consistency across the testing laboratories.
-This document also specifies the requirements for information that vendors provide to testing laboratories as supporting evidence to demonstrate their cryptographic modules' conformity to the requirements specified in ISO/IEC 19790:2012.
-Vendors can use this document as guidance in trying to verify whether their cryptographic modules satisfy the requirements specified in ISO/IEC 19790:2012 before they apply to the testing laboratory for testing.
+This document also specifies the information that vendors are required to provide testing laboratories as supporting evidence to demonstrate their cryptographic modules’ conformity to the requirements specified in ISO/IEC 19790 : 2025 .
+Vendors can also use this document to verify whether their cryptographic modules satisfy the requirements specified in ISO/IEC 19790 : 2025 before applying to a testing laboratory for testing.

 This International Standard defines the procedures to be applied by the JTC 1 Registration Authority appointed by the ISO and IEC councils to maintain a register of Protection Profiles and packages for the purposes of IT security evaluation.
 These Protection Profiles and packages are specified in accordance with criteria given in ISO/IEC 15408.